Skip to main content

 Nullness-subtype-establishing path

-Note that this definition is used both by the definition of null-inclusive under every parameterization and by the third condition in the definition nullness subtyping itself (the "type-variable case").
+Note that this definition is used both by the definition of null-exclusive under every parameterization and by the third condition in the definition nullness subtyping itself (the "type-variable case").

 A has a nullness-subtype-establishing path to F if both of the following hold: